 When students are absent for fewer days, their grades and reading skills often improve.
 Students who attend school regularly also feel more connected to their community, develop important social skills and friendships.

 But when kids are absent frequently, even when the absences are excused, it can have a negative impact.
 They have difficulty keeping up with their peers academically and tend to fall behind.
 This attendance policy is designed to foster a culture of learning at school.

-There is no refund after first 2 weeks of classes.
+There is no refund after the first 2 weeks of any school classes.

-Parents enrolling children at St. James Erebuni School are required to volunteer minimum 6 hours each school year.
-The objectives listed below are many of the reasons why St. James Erebuni School has adopted its volunteer policy.
+Parents enrolling children at Erebuni School are required to volunteer minimum 6 hours each school year.
+The objectives listed below are many of the reasons why Erebuni School has adopted its volunteer policy.

 - The skills of our volunteers will help enrich our educational programs.

 - It will allow and encourage our parents to become involved in their children’s education.

 - It will help to improve communication between parents and teachers/staff and parents and other parents.

 - It will increase community involvement within our school.